-This information explains what anxiety is and how you can manage it.Back to top
+This information explains what anxiety is and how you can manage it while caring for a loved one.

 - Having to do medical tasks you aren’t prepared for.

 - Feeling like you don’t have control over your own life.

 - Being unsure about the future.

 - Your loved one’s emotions about their cancer diagnosis and treatment.

 - Your own emotions about your loved one’s cancer diagnosis and treatment.

 - Not having enough support from family, friends, healthcare team, or other people in your life.